microsoft/azure-health-data-services-workshop/Challenge-01 - Deploy FHIR service (PaaS), FHIR-Proxy (OSS), and FHIR-Bulk Loader (OSS)/Readme.md

 **Note:** This deployment typically takes 20 minutes.

-Review [Step 1 in this repo](https://github.com/microsoft/fhir-starter/tree/main/quickstarts) to learn more about what you just deployed.
+Review [Step 1 in these instructions](../resources/) to learn more about the resources deployed with this ARM template.

 ## Step 2 - Set up Postman and test FHIR service